Hari-ghm/data_base_project/README.md

 In back-end folder, create a .env file with the following contents
 ![image](https://github.com/user-attachments/assets/247b59e1-6daf-4cf5-97ff-f29d54d69962)

 In back-end cmd prmpt, type command "npm run dev".
-Now ur back-end database is connected.
+Now the back-end database is connected.

-## Your application is ready to use !!
+## The application is ready to use !!